ranchor/coding-patterns/Modified Binary Search/readme.md

 ## Rotated Sorted Array (Search in Rotated Sorted Array)
 This pattern is for searching in a rotated and sorted array.
-It's an adaptation of Template I with some modifications:
+It's an adaptation of Template II with some modifications:
 ```java
 public int searchInRotatedArray(int[] nums, int target) {
     int left = 0, right = nums.length - 1;